TarekRaafat/skalex/README.md

 **Zero overhead.
 Maximum reach.**
 - **Zero dependencies**: install the package, nothing else.
 No driver, no ORM, no server process.
+- **Lightweight, and staying that way**: the full core bundle is ~28 KB gzipped.
+That is a promise, not a snapshot - a hard byte budget is enforced in CI on every push and PR, so Skalex will not quietly bloat.
 - **Full build matrix**: ESM, ESM minified, CJS, CJS minified, browser ESM (`dist/skalex.browser.js`, no `node:*` imports), UMD/IIFE (`dist/skalex.umd.min.js`, CDN default)
 - **Runs everywhere**: Node.js ≥18, Bun, Deno 2.x, browser (Chrome/Firefox/Safari), edge runtimes; verified by **1,164 tests** (935 unit/integration + 229 cross-runtime smoke) gated by CI on every push and PR
 - **Pluggable storage**: `FsAdapter` (Node), `LocalStorageAdapter` (browser), `EncryptedAdapter` (AES-256-GCM), or bring your own